The Little Book of Hygge: The Danish Way to Live Well

 This is not a deep book.
-It explores the idea of “hygge” (pronounced “hoo-gah”), the Danish concept of coziness.
+It explores the idea of “hygge” (pronounced “hoo-gah”), which is the Danish concept of “coziness.”
 It deconstructs it into it’s parts – what does it smell like, taste feel, feel like, etc?
-Are are the different constituent parts that come together to create this feeling.
+These are the different constituent parts that come together to create this feeling.

 It’s an eclectic book.
-There are some recipes, a hygge tour of Copenhagen, and some semi-serious research into the concept of happiness (the book is published by The Happiness Research Institute, given that Denmark is commonly referred to as “the happiest country in the world”).
+There are some recipes, a hygge tour of Copenhagen, and some semi-serious research into the concept of happiness (the book is published by The Happiness Research Institute, which is appropriate given that Denmark is commonly referred to as “the happiest country in the world”).

 It’s a quick book.
 The page count is a bit high, but the pages are small (it’s a small, square-ish book), and there are lots of photographs, dozens of which are two-page spreads.

 The book is…cute.
 And reading it felt hygge, it really did.
-The book is cozy, in an of itself, apart from the topic it’s discussing.
+The book is cozy, in and of itself, apart from the topic it’s discussing.
 It’s super meta that way.

 - I have read this book.
 According to my records, I completed it on May 31, 2019.